Please take a good look at the FAQ below before contacting us. Of course, you can always contact us at firstname.lastname@example.org

 Do I need to rent a dundun?

-Due to the popularity of the dundun dance class, we can't provide drums for the class unless you rent one in advance or bring your own.
+Due to the popularity of the dundun dance class, we can't provide “extra” drums for the class unless - you need rent one in advance or bring your own.

 More information about instrument rentals can be found on the info page under Instrument Rentals.